cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/04-ODreintwithADLCL.md

 DISCUSS: Take a look at the top candidate mass distributions:
 * Can this variable discriminate the signal from background?
 * How does the signal / background ratio look?
 Do you think this selection is sensitive to our signal?
-Now take a look at the `cutflow` histograms:
+Now take a look at the `cutflow` histograms.
+These are generated automatically by CutLang.
 * Is there any difference in event reduction rate between the signal and background?
 ~~~